-The Downtown Vancouver area transmission and distribution network requires upgrades and expansion.
-This will be completed as a program that will include interdependent projects implemented in phases over a period of time.
-Contemplated projects include, but are not limited to, the addition of a new transmission cable coming into the downtown core, the construction of a new substation and the refurbishment and/or replacement of the existing substations.
-The program also contemplates converting the existing distribution system from a 12 kV dual radial system to a 25 kV open-loop system to feed off the new transmission system.
+Upgrade and expand the transmission and distribution network serving downtown Vancouver over the next 20 to 30 years.
+The project includes the addition of a new transmission cable coming into the downtown core, the construction of new substations, and the refurbishment and/ or replacement of the existing substations.
+The project also includes converting the existing distribution system from a 12 kV dual radial system to a 25 kV open-loop system to feed off the new transmission system.